 This foundation course provides a basic understanding of the field of ergonomics and how to apply it to assist with injury prevention in the workplace.
-Work-related musculoskeletal disorders (MSDs) are a general category used to describe a group of peripheral injuries associated with highly repetitive and/or forceful job activities that may also present postural challenges for those who have to perform them.
-This course will assist participants in recognizing the presence of MSD-related hazards and the importance of monitoring their status.
-The course will explore the relationship between workplace design and MSDs in addition to learning about specific MSD hazard analysis checklists and tools, their results and implications for workplace design.
+It will explore the relationship between workplace design and musculoskeletal disorders (MSDs) in addition to learning about specific hazard analysis checklists and tools, their results, and implications for workplace design.
 The course will conclude by examining reliable methods of developing and implementing actions to prevent MSDs from a workplace systems perspective based on a participatory approach.

 - Introduce you to a framework for successful MSD prevention

 - Learn about the factors that can contribute to:

 - accidents and injuries